 Serving as a liaison between the Perth Amboy Center and the community at-large, the club aims to develop cultural, social and educational programs in the interest of the student population and to share these activities with the community.

-The MCC Veterans and service members Association is committed to providing high quality leadership and acumen pertaining to the needs of Veterans, service members and their families.
-The MCC VSA ensures members of the organization the academic excellence, intellectual maturity and leadership skills that they will need to ascertain in order to be successful in society.
+The Middlesex College Veterans and Service Members Association is committed to providing high quality leadership and acumen pertaining to the needs of Veterans, service members and their families.
+The Middlesex College VSA ensures members of the organization the academic excellence, intellectual maturity and leadership skills that they will need to ascertain in order to be successful in society.

 Blue Colt Radio encourages and rewards scholarship and accomplishment among broadcasting students in the art and science of broadcasting, promotes the advancement of broadcast education and establishes meaningful communication between student and professionals in the broadcast industry.